Stephen Lewis Secondary School (Vaughan)

 Stephen Lewis Secondary School is a public semestered high school in Vaughan, Ontario, Canada administered by the York Region District School Board.
-Currently, the school enrolls students in grades 9, 10, 11 and 12 all of which are from the 'Vaughan Block 10' region.
+Currently, the school enrols students in grades 9, 10, 11 and 12 all of which are from the 'Vaughan Block 10' region.
 The school is named for Canadian statesman Stephen Lewis.

 The school opened for service on September 5, 2006, and was officially designated May 8, 2007.

-Current Vice-Principals are: Antonietta Grieco and Elisa Shiffman.